 How does it works?

 The tray is a place for material from the unconscious to become visible and integrated into our lives.
-The effectiveness of sandplay therapy comes with the archetypal and personal symbolism that surface in the process; in Jungian psychology terms, it facilitates a process known as ‘individualtion’, which means the integration of the previously fragmented parts into wholeness.
-The goal of this process is self-actualisation, where you get to discover the meaning and propose of your life.
+The effectiveness of sandplay therapy comes with the archetypal and personal symbolism that surface in the process; in Jungian psychology terms, it facilitates a process known as ‘individuation’, which means the integration of the previously fragmented parts into wholeness.
+The goal of this process is self-actualisation, where you get to discover the meaning and purpose of your life.

 This process also allows you to work on the many existential paradoxes we face in life.
 You may use the tray to explore, for instance, the tension between freedom and stability in your lifestyle, the balance between your feminine and masculine side, or how to balance your survival needs with your other needs in this world.

-An increasing number of neurobiological research now support the fact that positive or traumatic emotional and somatic memories are stored in the limbic system - the right side of the brain, and cannot be easily accessed by words alone.
+An increasing number of neurobiological research now support the fact that positive or traumatic emotional and somatic memories are stored in the limbic system – the right side of the brain, and cannot be easily accessed by words alone.
 Through non-verbal process like sandplay, you will be able to tap into a deeper layer of experience that is pre-verbal and unconscious.
-The remarkable feature of sandplay is that, as you construct the scene and give meaning to the symbols in the trays, it provides a direct link to your brain where neuropathways can be ‘re-written’ into a healthier, new configuration.
+The remarkable feature of sandplay is that, as you construct the scene and give meaning to the symbols in the trays, it provides a direct link to your brain where neuro-pathways can be ‘re-written’ into a healthier, new configuration.
 It provides a pathway to access, with immediacy, the brain and the mind.